StepC-arch98/Manhua-Reading-List-App/README.md

 -	As a user, I want to be able to view all manhuas in my reading list
 -	As a user, I want to be able to save my manhua reading list to file
 -	As a user, I want to be able to load my manhua reading list from file

+## **Phase 4: Task 2**
+Test and design all methods of the Manhua class in the model package to be robust.